DaanBoelhouwers/kinetic-matching-lb-2d/README.md

 - It first generates all matchings (BEM/main.py, line 116), here we already filter out matchings which we know will never have an approximation ratio smaller than or equal to `approx_ratio` ($r$).
 This corresponds to line 1 of the pseudocode.
 - Next, it computes the time intervals for each matching (BEM/main.py, line 122-129), which corresponds to lines 2-10 of the pseudocode.
 - Next, it computes the edges of the flip graph (BEM/main.py, line 135), which corresponds to lines 11-16 of the pseudocode.
-- Finally, the algorithm checks whether there exists a path from $M_1$ to $M_2$ using Dijkstra's (BEM/main.py, line 141-156), which corresponds to lines 17-18 of the pseudocode.
+- Finally, the algorithm checks whether there exists a path from $M_1$ to $M_2$ using Dijkstra's algorithm (BEM/main.py, line 141-156), which corresponds to lines 17-18 of the pseudocode.

 The table below shows the lowerbounds computed by the algorithm for $n = 2, 3, \dots, 11$ for BEM and for $n = 4, 6, \dots, 18$ for EM truncated to four decimal places.